 Fable 4's first trailer doesn't give much away, though it could be in-engine footage, courtesy of the Xbox Series X's power.
 But we'd definitely expect an open-world game with an atmosphere that's steeped in British dark fairy tale tone.

 Check out the debut trailer for Fable 4 below:

 Before you rush to the comments to complain: no, we don’t know when Fable 4 is going to be released.
 All we know it's in development.
 Regardless, take this as a placeholder for future updates.

-The latest nugget information, not that Fable 4 is official, comes in the form of a developer insider noting that the game will be an open-world RPG, not a massively multiplayer online game.
-There had been some worry that as the game's trailer teased a large world, that it would be something in the vein of World of Warcraft.
+One notable nugget of information comes in the form of a developer insider highlighting that Fable 4 will be an open-world RPG, not a massively multiplayer online game.
+There had been some worry that as the game's trailer teased a large world, it would be something in the vein of World of Warcraft.

 In an interview with The Guardian, Microsoft head of studios Matt Booty noted that such MMO rumors stem from the idea that Fable 4 needs to do something new to the series to keep it fresh but not go too far off the beaten path.
 An MMO would be one such way to do this, but Fable 4 won’t go down that road.